Best Settings For Apex Legends PC {Windows} Reddit 2020

 Google Chrome Hardware Acceleration

-Just like Discord, many gamers use Google Chrome as their primary web-browser.
+Like Discord, many gamers use Google Chrome as their primary web browser.
 Also, similar it has an option for turning off Hardware Acceleration.

-It might be worth doing if you often find yourself having a browser active while playing games, like on a secondary monitor.
+It might be worth doing if you often have a browser active while playing games, like on a secondary monitor.

 Don’t Run Unnecessary Programs in the Background

-This might be quite obvious, but if don’t have a high-end computer this can greatly help dedicate its resources.
-Of course, if you enjoy gaming with a Twitch stream, music or VoIP applications, do so.
+This might be pretty obvious, but if you don’t have a high-end computer, this can significantly help you dedicate its resources.
+Of course, if you enjoy gaming with a Twitch stream, music, or VoIP applications, do so.

 Just try to minimize the currently active programs, and you might want to give your PC a fresh restart before gaming.